kahmali/meteor-restivus/README.md

 > meteor add nimble:restivus
 ```

-And update Restivus to the latest version:
+And to update Restivus to the latest version:
 ```bash
 > meteor update nimble:restivus
 ```